code-423n4/2023-08-chainlink/docs/src/src/pools/StakingPoolBase.sol/abstract.StakingPoolBase.md

 *invariant contract's LINK token balance should be greater than or equal to the totalPrincipal.*

-*invariant The migrated principal must be less than or equal to the staker's principal + rewards from the v0.1 staking pool.*
+*invariant The migrated staked LINK amount must be less than or equal to the staker's staked LINK amount + rewards from the v0.1 staking pool.*

-*invariant The migrated principal must be less than or equal to the maxPrincipalPerStaker.*
+*invariant The migrated staked LINK amount must be less than or equal to the maxPrincipalPerStaker.*

 *We only support LINK token in v0.2 staking.
 Rebasing tokens, ERC777 tokens, fee-on-transfer tokens or tokens that do not have 18 decimal places are not supported.*